miraclx/node_events/README.md

 ### <a id="eventemitter"></a> Class: `EventEmitter`

-The EventEmitter class is defined and exposed by the module:
+The `EventEmitter` class is defined and exposed publicly by the module:
 ``` python
 from node_events import EventEmitter
 ```